RallyTools/RallyRestToolkitForPython/README.rst

 Versions
 --------
+   **1.3.1**
+       Adjusted getAllowedValues so that custom fields with an allowedValues endpoint get resolved.
+       Disqualifed a group of standard attributes whose allowedValue is of type COLLECTION when retrieving allowed values in SchemaItem.complete().
+This is primarily relevant only to attributes defined as Drop Down List or Multi Value Drop Down List.
+       Updated official name to reference Agile Central in setup.py, mention threads keyword arg in the get method in the the interface.rst file.

    **1.3.0**
        Introduced automatic multi-threading for Rally.get operation to speed up retrieval of large result sets.
 Implemented step two of the Pinger deprecation plan, ping=False is the new default.